cbaltzer/NativeUI/Readme.md

 NativeUI
 ========

+***

 NativeUI is a Unity plugin for launching native views on top of the Unity Player.
-Currently only iOS is supported, but an Android equivalent will be added.
+Currently only iOS is supported, but an Android equivalent will be added, eventually.

 Special thanks to [Prime31](http://www.prime31.com) for the inspiration for this project.
 It is based on their original